 But it is cheap, easy and fast to install.
 You can easily add a workout area to a room that has wood, vinyl, or another hard surface.

 EVA is generally a safer plastic.
-Some brands now claim to be formamide-free.
 After some airing out the levels will be extremely low in most brands.
-Brands like Flooringinc test the gym mats to show no formamide.
+Some brands now claim to be formamide-free but Flooringinc mats are the only ones I know of that are tested to show no formamide.

 Well-liked brands on Amazon include BalanceFrom (1-inch mats), but these are not claiming formamide-free.